FloatingArrayDesign/MoorDyn/docs/inputs.rst

 This `LineOutputs` entry expects a string of one or more characters without spaces, each character activating a given output property.
 A placeholder character such as “-” should be used if no outputs are wanted.
-Ten output properties are currently possible:
+Eleven output properties are currently possible:

  - p – node positions
  - v – node velocities
+ - a – node accelerations
  - U – wave/current velocities at each node
  - D – hydrodynamic drag force at each node
  - t – tension force at each segment